toasterparty/randomprime/doc/quality_of_life.md

 # Quality of Life

-These are the 5 Quality of Life categories that I've come up with and a *comprehensive* list of what they entail.
-Each level is a toggle, so picture the UI as 5 checkboxes all next to one another.

-# Level 1 - Game Breaking
-*Metroid Prime is a bad video game*
+Randomprime exposes various options all under the `"qol_"` prefix/category which serve to improve player quality of life when playing the game many times over.
+Many of these options come down to player preference.

+## "Game Breaking" Fixes `"qolGameBreaking": true`

+*Fixes issues originating from the base game or which directly conflict with randomized play.
+Also reverts "patches" applied to followup releases of the game.*

 ### NTSC-00
-- Re-implement retro's fix for research core access soft-lock
+- Fix for research core access soft-lock
+- Fix gravity chamber grapple point not respawning after room is unloaded

 ### Post-NTSC-00
 - Remove invisible wall over arboretum gate